sadmankiba/bendability/docs/Promoters.md

       - most in boundaries, but not strong.
 - Are min in quartiles very low?

-## Inspect long linker positions, length, seq and C0 in promoters
+## Inspect long linker positions, length, seq and C0; Rigid/sharp dip regions in each promoter.

 **Research Question**
+*Long Linker*
-- Do long linkers show rigidity?
+1. Do long linkers show rigidity?
-- Do long linkers have any pattern in seq?
+2. Do long linkers have any pattern in seq?
-- How long are long linkers?
+3. How long are long linkers?
-- Where are long linkers positioned?
+4. Where are long linkers positioned?

+*Sharp Dip*
+1. Occurence probability
+2. Position
+3. Length

 **Procedure**
+Line plot c0 of each promoter along with nuc pos.
+[C5][F4]

 **Observations**
+*Long Linker*
+1. About 70% of these have a downward hill of C0.
+Most hills are 50-90bp in width with lowest point at -0.4 - -0.8.
+If linker is longer than that, then a upward hill follows or occurs before.
+2. Seems to have  poly A and poly T in 50% of these.
+But, these are also present in a less extent in nucs.
+3. About 40-50% very high 200 - >500bp.
+4. >60% are within -250bp of TSS.

+*Sharp Dip*
+1. >90% contains a rigid area (C0 around (-0.6 - -0.8))
+2. About 60% rigid areas are close to TSS.
+3. Most are a downward hill. width 50bp to 100bp.

 ## Code References
 [C1] `chromosome.crossregions.CrossRegionsPlot.prob_distrib_prmtr_ndrs`
 [C2] `chromosome.crossregions.CrossRegionsPlot.num_prmtrs_bndrs_ndrs`
 [C3] `chromosome.crossregions.CrossRegionsPlot.prob_distrib_linkers_len_prmtrs`
 [C4] `chromosome.regions.Regions.save_regions`
-[C5] `chromosome.genes.PlotPromoters.line_c0_indiv`
+[C5] `chromosome.crossregions.CrossRegionsPlot.line_c0_prmtrs_indiv`

 ## Figure References
 [F1]